India's Satyam founder challenges fraud case verdict

-(Reuters) - The founder of Satyam Computer Services, Ramalinga Raju, who was found guilty in an accounting fraud case and sentenced to seven years’ imprisonment last week, has filed an appeal to challenge the court’s verdict.
+April 13 (Reuters) - The founder of Satyam Computer Services , Ramalinga Raju, who was found guilty in an accounting fraud case and sentenced to seven years’ imprisonment last week, has filed an appeal to challenge the court’s verdict.

 Uma Maheshwar Rao, a lawyer for Raju, told Reuters the appeal was filed in a sessions court to “question the very finding of the case,” but did not give other details.